JONSASSE/432-2018/slides/class13/README.md

 ## Announcements Before Class 13

 1. [Answer Sketch and Grading Rubric](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw4) are up for Assignment 4.
+I've also posted grades for HW1 - HW3 on [Canvas](https://canvas.case.edu/).
+If you see an error in those posted grades, please let me know.

 2. [Assignment 5](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw5) is due this Friday, 2018-03-02 at 1 PM.